Last updated 15th November 2021

-Upgrading your garage door can be just as much about convenience as it is aesthetic.
+Upgrading your garage door offers significant convenience.
 Roller and sectional doors take less invasive space to operate than traditional canopy up and over doors, allowing more space on driveways, and electric doors offer the convenience of remote operation.

-All of the above factors can play a role in increased property value and peace of mind to prospective property buyers.
+All of the above factors can play a role in increasing property value and offer peace of mind to prospective property buyers.

-With so many options available on the market you should consider your garage space, access and functionality when choosing new garage doors.
+With so many options available on the market you should consider your garage space, access and functionality when choosing a new garage door.

 Because these doors consist of individual panels it means that repairs can be undertaken on affected areas without having to replace the whole door.
 The main disadvantage of these doors is that they can be costly, particularly if your garage door is an irregular shape or size.